Key Takeaways

 An obvious doubt is what third-party websites, which are content syndication providers, will gain in this scenario, especially if they are free.
 Well, they get quality, relevant content for their website.
 Think of it as a magazine that invites entries from writers who can publish their older material in the magazine.
 It’s a win-win situation for both!

-Contrary to conventions, there is no rule that you can only syndicate blogs or white papers.
+Blog syndication is where most teams start, but contrary to convention there is no rule that you can only syndicate blogs or white papers.
 Since the purpose is lead generation, distribute any content that might help build awareness and trust in your brand.
 They can even be newsletters, eBooks, or video walkthroughs.

 How Does Content Syndication Work?

-Let’s take an example of a fictitious SaaS company that produces security-related software - let’s call it SECUREIT.
+Here is a content syndication example worked end to end.
+Take a fictitious SaaS company that produces security-related software, call it SECUREIT.
 SECUREIT specializes in cloud security solutions and has written a detailed blog titled: "Guide for Getting Multi-Cloud Environments."

 Their target audience includes DevOps and security professionals.
 This organization decides to get creative with distribution and syndicates its content on other websites for lead generation.